highcharts/highcharts/docs/dashboards/highcharts-component.md

 ### Multiple connectors

 The Highcharts Component also supports more than one data source.
-Therefore, the connector option should be configured as an array of objects rather than a single object.
+Therefore, the connector option must be configured as an array of objects rather than a single object.

 Code sample:
 ```js